British left

 The British left, or the Left in Britain, can refer to multiple concepts.
 It is sometimes used as shorthand for groups aligned with the Labour Party.
-It can also refer to other individuals, groups and political parties that have sought egalitarian changes in the economic, political, and cultural institutions of the United Kingdom.
+It can also refer to groups and political parties that have sought egalitarian changes in the economic, political, and cultural institutions of the United Kingdom.
 There are various sub-groups, split between reformist and revolutionary viewpoints.
 Progressives and social democrats believe that equality can be accommodated into existing capitalist structures, but they differ in their criticism of capitalism and on the extent of reform and the welfare state.
 Anarchists, communists, and socialists, among others on the far left, on the other hand argue for abolition of the capitalist system.

 History

 Leftism in the United Kingdom is thought to stretch back to the aftermath of the English Civil War in the 17th century, represented by groups such as the 'True Levellers' or Diggers.
 Chartism was one of the first post-civil war left-wing movements.
 Notions of socialism in Britain have taken many different forms from the utopian socialism and philanthropism of Robert Owen through to the reformist electoral project enshrined in the birth of the Labour Party.
 The Great Unrest of the pre-World War I years and the strikes of 1919 represented surges in left-wing activity.
 The Attlee ministry's establishment of the welfare-state is often considered a victory for the left.
 The New Left of 1968 represented another wave of activity.
 The miners' strike of 1984–85 saw the most recent large-scale working class movement; the anti-Poll Tax campaign of the late 1980s/early 1990s was also a significant left-wing social movement.
-The alter-globalisation and Occupy movements had a presence in Britain in the early-late 2000s, anti-austerity campaigns made up the bulk of the left's activity in the 2010s, and Black Lives Matter, pro-Palestine movements remain the largest movements of the 2020s.
+The alter-globalisation and Occupy movements had a presence in Britain in the early-late 2000s, anti-austerity campaigns made up the bulk of the left's activity in the 2010s, and Black Lives Matter as well as pro-Palestine movements remain the largest movements of the 2020s.